Altinity/clickhouse-regression/parquet/performance/README.md

 ### [Versions Tested](#table-of-contents)

-The list contains the versions of ClickHouse and DckDB that were used when running the test program:
+The list contains the versions of ClickHouse and DuckDB that were used when running the test program:

 * ClickHouse:
   * 23.7.5